ulisesgomez120/toxin-filter-web/knowledge_base/Masterplan-toxin-filter.md

 4. Intellectual Property

-   - All content, features, and functionality are owned by Toxin Filter
+   - All content, features, and functionality are owned by Clean Cart
    - Users may not copy, modify, or distribute extension materials
    - The extension's design, logos, and content are protected by copyright
    - Users receive a limited license to use the extension as intended